-Currently, I am an associate professor at the Computer Science Department of the Technical University of Cluj-Napoca (TUCN), Romania.
+Currently, I am a professor at the Computer Science Department of the Technical University of Cluj-Napoca (TUCN), Romania.

 I have studied at the Faculty of Automation and Computer Science, TUCN, between 1997 and 2002.
 In 2002, I have graduated as a Diploma Engineer (equivalent with M.Sc) in Computer Science.